avalanche-foundation/ACPs/ACPs/100-subnet-account-abstraction.md

 This change enables a Warp `AddressedCall` payload to authorize an action on the P-Chain.
 If an existing VM or Subnet has already started using Warp, it's possible that validators have already begun signing valid `AddressedCall` payloads.
 This warrants calling out, but does not represent a security concern.

 P-Chain UTXOs including funds or Subnet Control must be transferred to a Warp Address before an already signed `AddressedCall` payload can authorize any meaningful action on the P-Chain.
 This means users only need to be aware that they should only transfer P-Chain UTXOs to a Warp Address if the program at that address was designed to correctly handle Warp Addressed Transactions.

+## Introduced Terminology

+Warp Transaction Signature - a Warp signature used as the signature scheme for an arbitrary transaction payload Warp Addressed Transaction - an arbitrary transaction using a Warp Transaction Signature as its signature scheme Warp Derived Address - the address derived from a Warp Transaction Signature for which the signature can authorize actions

 ## Open Questions